OpenAPI / REST Integrations

 • "What is my visibility score on ChatGPT and Claude?"

-• "Get recent mentions of Acme across all platforms"
+• "Get recent mentions of Acme across the core benchmarked engines"

 • "Run the AI Citation Builder workflow"